Information researched and published on this site:

 May 2026: ECDC’s outbreak page for MV Hondius

 ECDC’s dedicated page “Andes Hantavirus outbreak in cruise ship, May 2026” explains that ECDC was notified on 2 May 2026 of a cluster of severe respiratory illness on MV Hondius, a Dutch-flagged cruise ship with passengers and crew from 23 countries, including nine EU and EEA countries.
 ECDC states the page is updated once daily and that data reflect the situation as of 14:00 on the date of publication.
-As of 9 May 2026 on that publication cycle, ECDC listed eight reported cases (six confirmed, two probable), three deaths, identified Andes hantavirus, described measures on board to reduce transmission likelihood, and assessed risk to the EU and EEA general population as very low.
+When this article was last checked against that daily model on 11 May 2026, ECDC listed nine reported cases (seven confirmed, two probable), zero suspected under ECDC’s definitions at that posting, three deaths, identified Andes hantavirus, reported arrival at Granadilla, Tenerife on 10 May 2026 for disembarkation and repatriation, described measures on board to reduce transmission likelihood, and assessed risk to the EU and EEA general population as very low.
+Open ECDC’s live page before you reuse any case count, because daily investigations move fast.

 Formal assessment and passenger-management advice

 ECDC published a formal assessment on 6 May 2026 titled “Hantavirus-associated cluster of illness on a cruise ship: ECDC assessment and recommendations.”
 That document goes deeper than the daily counter.
 On 9 May 2026 ECDC also posted rapid scientific advice on managing passengers during the Andes virus outbreak on MV Hondius, plus a short news item on the same theme.
-Those are the pages people mean when they ask about a “risk assessment.”
+Those are the pages people mean when they ask about a “risk assessment” in the European sense: science, options, and operational language for public health agencies, not a personal odds calculator.

 How this connects to WHO and CDC